tltjr/nScanty/README.md

 Getting Started
 -----------------

 After forking and cloning the project, look in the appSettings of web.config and change the title, author, etc.. to fit your needs.
 Don't forget to set a username and password, they will be required for all administrative functions.
+If you would prefer not to enter a plain text password, there is file called HashedPasswordGenerator.cs in the root of the project which you can use to hash your password.
+Hashed passwords should be place in the "hashedPassword" portion of the web.config.
+If a hashed password is present, the password setting will be ignored.
+If no hash password exists, the password setting will be used.

 To run the application locally.
 There is a appSetting called "env", which, when given a value of "local", will attempt to use your local MongoDb instance.
 Instruction for installation can be found here: [http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/)

-The blog can also easily be used with AppHarbor and AppHarbor's MongoLab add-on.
-To use MongoLab, simply replace the local connection string with:

-`var connection = ConfigurationManager.AppSettings.Get("MONGOLAB_URI");`

-and enable the add-on within AppHarbor.
-Upon deploy you'll be fully up and running.
+nScanty's default configuration is designed to work seemlessly with AppHarbor.
+In fact, after modifying the appSettings above, and creating an AppHarbor application with the MongoLab add-on enabled, nScanty should work on AppHarbor without any further modification.

 Administration
 ----------------